ArtieBots/Artie/docs/architecture/artie-overview.md

 Let's go through the diagram in detail, starting from the bottom.

 First, we have the physical hardware layer.
 This layer consists of sensors, actuators, LCD displays, and various ICs that need controlling.
-Each component has a datasheet that can be found in its PCB's folder inside the [electrical-schematics folder](../../electrical-schematics/README.md).

 These various components can broadly be separated into the following categories, which we will be referencing throughout the documentation: